Gary Carter

 Gary Edmund Carter (April 8, 1954 – February 16, 2012) was an American professional baseball catcher whose 19-year Major League Baseball (MLB) career was spent primarily with the Montreal Expos and New York Mets.

-Nicknamed "the Kid" for his youthful exuberance, Carter was named an All-Star 11 times, and was a member of the 1986 World Series Champion Mets.
+Nicknamed "Kid" for his youthful exuberance, Carter was named an All-Star 11 times and was a member of the 1986 World Series champion Mets.

-Carter was known throughout his career for his hitting, excellent defense, ability to handle pitchers, and on-field leadership.
-He made clutch contributions to the Mets' World Series championship in 1986, including a 12th-inning single against the Houston Astros which won Game 5 of the NLCS and a 10th-inning single against the Boston Red Sox to start the comeback rally in Game 6 of the World Series.
-He is one of only four people ever to be named captain of the Mets, and he had his number retired by the Expos.
+Carter was known throughout his career for his hitting, excellent defense, ability to handle pitchers and on-field leadership.
+He made clutch contributions to the Mets' World Series championship in 1986, including a 12th-inning single against the Houston Astros to win Game 5 of the NLCS and a 10th-inning single against the Boston Red Sox to start the comeback rally in Game 6 of the World Series.
+He is one of only four players to be named captain of the Mets, and the Expos retired his number 8.

 After leaving the major leagues, Carter coached baseball at the college and minor-league levels.

-In 2003, he was inducted into the National Baseball Hall of Fame in Cooperstown, New York.
-Carter was the first Hall of Famer whose plaque depicts him as a member of the Montreal Expos.
+In 2003, Carter was inducted into the National Baseball Hall of Fame, becoming the first Hall of Famer whose plaque depicts him as a member of the Montreal Expos.

 Early life

 Carter was born in the Los Angeles suburb of Culver City in 1954 to Jim Carter, an aircraft worker, and his wife, Inge.
+One month after Carter turned 12 in 1966, his 37-year-old mother died of leukemia.

-Athletic at a young age, Carter - along with four other boys - won the 7-year-old category of the first national Punt, Pass, and Kick skills competition in 1961.
-A month after he turned twelve in 1966, his 37-year-old mother died of leukemia.
-Carter attended Sunny Hills High School in Fullerton, where he played football as a quarterback, baseball as an infielder, and graduated in 1972.
-He also played American Legion Baseball, and was named the 1971 American Legion Graduate of the Year.
+Athletic at a young age, Carter, along with four other boys, won the seven-year-old category of the first national Punt, Pass, and Kick skills competition in 1961.
+Carter attended Sunny Hills High School in Fullerton, where he played football as a quarterback and baseball as an infielder, graduating in 1972.
+He also played American Legion Baseball and was named the 1971 American Legion Graduate of the Year.

-After receiving more than a hundred athletic scholarship offers, Carter signed a letter of intent to play football for the UCLA Bruins as a quarterback, but then signed with the Montreal Expos, after they selected him in the third round (53rd overall) of the 1972 Major League Baseball draft.
+After receiving more than 100 athletic scholarship offers, Carter signed a letter of intent to play football for the UCLA Bruins as a quarterback, but then signed with the Montreal Expos after they selected him in the third round (53rd overall) of the 1972 Major League Baseball draft.

 Playing career

 Montreal Expos

-Carter was drafted by the Montreal Expos as a shortstop in the third round of the 1972 Major League Baseball draft.
-Carter got his nickname "the Kid" during his first spring training camp with the Expos in 1974.
+Carter earned his nickname of "the Kid" during his first spring training camp with the Expos in 1974.